vape flood and leaks

-Leaky vapes and floods are just part of the vape-life.
-There are lots of different causes, and most of the time, fixes are easy.
+Leaky vapes and floods are a regular part of the vape life.
+There are plenty of different causes, and most of the time, fixes are easy.
 Getting familiar with your vaporizer or vape pen device and how things work can help you to see where they are typically caused, and how to fix them quickly.
-Here is a look at the most common causes, which will make it easier to identify which scenario you may be faced with.
-Most of the time, all you need is a little vape leak troubleshooting!

 Difference between Flooding and Leaks

-Other causes of flooding are when tanks get overfilled, or if the atomizer coil has gotten too old to perform properly.
+If you’re wondering how to fix a flooded coil vape, start with the simplest considerations first, like fluid level.
+Some causes of flooding are when tanks get overfilled, or if the atomizer coil has gotten too old to perform properly.

 Leaks, on the other hand, are caused by small cracks in the tank, typically at the base, and cause liquid to actually leak out.
 Certain e-liquid flavors, such as cinnamon, menthol, and some fruit flavors are notorious for causing plastic tanks to melt and crack as a result of their higher temperatures; one reason why some people prefer glass tanks exclusively.